NY Legislature passes Farm Laborers Fair Labor Practices Act

 Twelve years after its initial introduction in 2007, the Farm Laborers Fair Labor Practices Act has been passed by the New York state Legislature.

 The state Senate approved the measure in a 40-22 vote June 19, with the state Assembly passing the bill 84-51 earlier that day.
-Gov. Andrew Cuomo is expected to sign the legislation, which would go into effect no later than Jan.
+On July 17, Gov. Andrew Cuomo signed the legislation, which will go into effect no later than Jan.
 1, 2020.

 According to press releases from the Senate and Assembly, the act gives farm laborers collective bargaining rights as well as workers’ compensation and unemployment benefits; addresses standards for working conditions; includes a requirement for overtime pay for those who work over 60 hours per week; provides unemployment insurance and 24 consecutive hours of rest each week; and requires sanitary codes for all farm and food-processing labor camps intended to house farm laborers.